saharyi/saharyi.github.io/README.md

 <h1>Sahar Ghassabi</h1>
 Sahar.ghassabi.76@gmail.com

-_A person interested in learning artificial intelligence and Machine Learning and working with data.
+A person interested in  artificial intelligence and Machine Learning and working with data.
  I work in Web Technology Lab in Ferdowsi university of Mashhad and I have skills in working with several programming languages including C ++, Python and Java.
 And I did some projects with these languages in undergraduate and graduate courses.
-And I am an active person in the field of teamwork._
+And I am an active person in the field of teamwork.

 <h2>ACADEMIC RECORDS </h2>

-•M.S in Computer Engineering
+• M.S in Computer Engineering

     Tendency: Software

-    Institute / University: Ferdowsi University of Mashhad 2020-Now
+    Institute / University: Ferdowsi University of Mashhad

+    2020-Now

     GPA: 18.90

 • B.S in Computer Engineering

     Tendency: Software

     Institute / University: Urmia University

     2015-2019

     GPA : 16.69

 • Diploma in Mathematics and Physics

     Institute / University: Fatemeh Al-Zahra High School

     2011-2015
     GPA : 19.47